Cockatrice/Magic-Spoiler/.github/CONTRIBUTING.md

 - If the card is a legitimate spoiler and it isn't showing up yet, you can request it by [contacting the Scryfall support](https://scryfall.com/contact) and let them know.
 Make sure to link the official spoiler source in your report.
 - If the card shouldn't exist at all, let the Scryfall team know as well, please.

-What you should **NOT** do however, is to submit PR's to our files branch and fix the xml/json files there directly.<br>
+What you should **NOT** do however, is to submit PR's to our files branch and fix the xml files there directly.<br>
 You have to provide updates to Scryfall as all other changes would get overridden again.